urbit/examples/README.md

 ### Getting started with Landscape tiles

-Landscape tiles also use the React framework and require compilation if you want to play around -- find their source in /src, `npm install` their dependencies, change the Urbit ship location in the `.urbitrc` file to your ship location, and `npm run serve`.
+Landscape tiles also use the [React](https://reactjs.org/) framework and require compilation if you want to change them -- find their source in the /src folder, `npm install` their dependencies, change the Urbit ship location in the `.urbitrc` file to your ship location, and `npm run serve`.

 If you just want to try out the Landscape tile examples, then all you need to do is copy the other folders into your ship.